sait-wbdv/assessments/cpnt201/assignment-5/README.md

 ## Submitting Your Assignment
 In order to receive a grade, you must:
-1. Deploy your project to a GitHub Pages repository named `cpnt201-a5`.
+1. Deploy your project to a GitHub Pages repository named `winter-2021` (which is created when you clone your fork).
 2. Zip your project/repo and submit them to Brightspace.
 3. Include a links to:
     - the **Issue** you created on `winter-2021`.